Camping for Beginners: Everything First-Timers Need to Know

 Most casual campers and professionals agree that there are two types of camping — car and backpack — that include more specific categories like glamping, RV camping and base camping.
 So what’s the difference?

 Car camping means you remain near your car, so you can store supplies or even sleep in your car.
 At a car camping campsite, Watta says “you generally have a boxed area with sand called a tent pad where you pitch your tent, a picnic table and a fire pit.”
-Other amenities may include restrooms, shower facilities and bear lockers.
+Other amenities may include restrooms, shower facilities (speaking of, an outdoor shower kit will come in handy) and bear lockers.

 “In base camping,” says Watta, “you usually carry what you need in a backpack, hike in a few miles, and set up your campsite.”
 This campsite serves as a home base for the duration of the trip.
 From there, you can go on day trips and hikes to explore the area.

 Backpacking takes things a step further.
 On a backpacking trip, you’ll pack up in the morning and hike out to a new campsite.
 This is a great way to explore a larger area in one trip.
 It’s also useful for trips where it takes more than a day to hike to the destination.